 Homeschooling in Canada doesn’t differ much from homeschooling in most other countries.
 It’s widely accepted as a viable education option in Canada and is legal in every province, though each province has its own set of laws and recommendations to follow.
 We’ll take a brief look at each province’s guidelines here–but if you’re interested in homeschooling in Canada, it’s a good idea to take a deeper look at your home province’s regulations to ensure you’re in compliance.
 We’ve also provided resources for each province at the end of this article.

 Bridgeway Academy is the homeschool choice for many students in Canada!
 And just like we did for those students, Bridgeway can help your family choose the right program to fit your schedule and needs.
 We’re also aware of the country’s provincial requirements, so our team is ready to get you set up with the perfect homeschool program.
 You can download our free pdf about homeschooling with a U.S. based program and then contact our admissions team today at (800) 863-1474 to start your homeschool adventure.

 Overview: Home to the cities of Edmonton and Calgary, Alberta is Canada’s fourth-largest province by population.
 The province’s department of education (DOE) embraces the freedom to choose schools as a strength and touts the updated Home Education Regulation (2006) as a way to ensure homeschooling “continues to be a meaningful option for students and their parents.”
 Alberta is generally considered to have the widest selection of schooling options of any province in Canada.
-And in 2020-21, Alberta’s homeschool percentage grew to 5% of the entire student population in the province–up from 1% the previous year!

-- Alberta’s DOE states that parents can educate their own children if the program meets the requirements of the province’s regulations and is under the supervision of a board or an accredited private school.
+- Alberta’s DOE states that parents can educate their children if the program meets the requirements of the province’s regulations and is under the supervision of a board or an accredited private school.

 - Parents must notify the school of intent to homeschool by September 30 each year.